nzbin/InDiv/README.md

   - must declare template in `this.declareTemplate : String`
   - must declare components in `this.declareComponents : Object`
   - if u want to rerender Component, plz use `this.$renderComponent();`
+  - declare Component, `class Component` needs two parmars: `declareTemplateName, props`
+  - `declareTemplateName: String` must be as same as the `html tag` which is used in `this.declareTemplate`
+  -  `props: Object`'s key is used in `class Component as props's key`
+  -  `props: Object`'s value is the data which is send to `class Component` and must belongs to `this.state` in `class Controller`
   ``` javascript
   class R1 extends Controller {
     constructor() {